rippedpiracy/docs/Emulation/roms.md

 You can easily Download 3DS Games by scanning a QR code with the [FBI](https://gbatemp.net/threads/release-fbi-open-source-cia-installer.386433/) app.

-<sub>Installing via QR code on the 3DS may be quite slow as the device does not have a great network chip.</sub>
+<sub>Installing via QR code on the 3DS may be quite slow as the device does not have a good NIC chip.</sub>

 **[nsw2u](https://nsw2u.xyz/) (DDL)**

-Changes domains frequently, offering NSP / XCI files for Switch Games, with Updates included.
+Changes domains frequently, offers NSP / XCI files for Switch Games, with Updates included.

 **[CDRomance](https://cdromance.com/) (DDL)**

-Site comparable to [Ziperto](https://ziperto.com) which offers more ROMs, for different consoles, uploaded directly to the site.
+A Site similar to [Ziperto](https://ziperto.com) which offers more ROMs for different consoles, uploaded directly to the site.

 **[Scene CrackHub](http://scene.crackhub.site/) (DDL)**

-Auto Scene Uploading Bot that uploads Nintendo Switch titles among others.
+An Auto Scene Release Uploader Bot that uploads Nintendo Switch titles among other ROMs.